 Vegan Coconut Buttercream Frosting

-This recipe makes a quantity that will amply frost a 21cm round cake (or approx. a dozen cupcakes or muffins).
-Additionally, it stores well in the fridge for 4-5 days if not using straight away.
+This recipe gives you a quantity that will amply frost a 21cm round cake or around a dozen cupcakes or muffins.
+Additionally, it stores well in the fridge for 4-5 days if you’re not ready to use it straight away.
+Best of all – you get all the flavour with none of the sugar-slump that would normally follow!

 1/2 cup maple syrup